faytastic/vestigestory.com/README.md

 # vestigestory.com

 This is the official website of Vestige.
 This project is a static, database-less, blog-aware site that uses the [Jekyll](http://jekyllrb.com) generator and pipelined by [Gulp](http://gulpjs.com).
+Refer to [generator-vars-jekyll](https://github.com/VARIANTE/generator-vars-jekyll) for more details about the project structure.

 ## Setup